torvalds/linux/Documentation/teaching/labs/networking.rst

 subsystem is not an essential component of an operating system kernel (the Linux kernel can be compiled without networking support).
 It is, however, quite unlikely for a computing system (or even an embedded device) to have a non-networked operating system due to the need for connectivity.
-Both Linux (Unix) and Windows systems use the `TCP/IP stack
+Modern operating systems use the `TCP/IP stack
 <https://en.wikipedia.org/wiki/Internet_protocol_suite>`_.
 Their kernel
-implements protocols up to the transport layer, and application layer protocols will be implemented in user-space (HTTP, FTP, SSH, etc.).
+implements protocols up to the transport layer, while application layer protocols are tipically implemented in user space (HTTP, FTP, SSH, etc.).

-Networking in user-space
+Networking in user space
 ------------------------

-In user-space, the abstraction of network communication is the socket.
+In user space the abstraction of network communication is the socket.
 The socket abstracts a communication channel and is the kernel-based TCP/IP stack interaction interface.
 An IP socket is associated with an IP address, the transport layer protocol used (TCP, UDP etc) and a port.
 Common function calls